tokkonopapa/WordPress-IP-Geo-Block/_codex/05. How to test prevention of attacks/03/using-free-geo-service.md

  "Captured results"
 )

-You can check if IP Geo Block and your caching plugin does conflict or not.
+You can also check whether IP Geo Block and your caching plugin does conflict or not.

 [IP-Geo-Block]:  https://wordpress.org/plugins/ip-geo-block/ "WordPress › IP Geo Block « WordPress Plugins"
 [WebPageTest]:   https://www.webpagetest.org/ "WebPagetest - Website Performance and Optimization Test"